Scottish Branches Meeting

 The Palace Pier is the only pier in England to be open year-round.
 Deckchairs again with amusement arcades and fairground rides and games, souvenir shops, fish and chips and even a pub.

 By night, the beachfront clubs are jumpin’ (we’re told).
-There is also open-air cinema, free performances at the Ellipse area, music on the beach, and shows and concerts at the seafront near Brighton Centre.
+There is also open-air cinema, music on the beach, and shows and concerts at the seafront near Brighton Centre.

 Building on this Regency But ‘n’ Ben in the elaborate Indo-Saracenic style began in1787 as a retreat for the somewhat decadent George IV, then the Prince of Wales.